oinkina/Lambda-Oinks/posts/2014-03-25-hello-world/index.md

 Yay, it's a blog!

-How was Lambda Oinks made?
+How was Lambda Oinks Made?
 ------
 Of course, being me, I decided to opt out of an easy, ready-made blogging platform, like [Medium] or [WordPress].
 Instead, I went with what all the cool kids[^1] are using: [GitHub Pages] for hosting, and [Hakyll] for static site generation---'cuz, Haskell. ([More on how this blog was made later].)